bastosmichael/vector-api/README.md

 - **LangChain Integration**: Incorporates LangChain for comprehensive language processing capabilities, helping to effectively understand, analyze, and generate human language data.

-- **HuggingFace & OpenAI Integration**: By integrating state-of-the-art AI platforms like HuggingFace and OpenAI, Perplexity API allows leveraging their extensive capabilities in machine learning and artificial intelligence.
+- **HuggingFace & OpenAI Integration**: By integrating state-of-the-art AI platforms like HuggingFace and OpenAI, vector API allows leveraging their extensive capabilities in machine learning and artificial intelligence.

 - **Swagger Compatibility**: Supports Swagger, a powerful interface for REST APIs that allows both developers and non-developers to interact with the API’s resources.
 It provides insightful information about the operations, parameters, responses, and the direct testing of API endpoints within its UI.